matias-ceau/scripts/docs/scripts/editor.sh.md

 ---

 > [!TIP]
-> To improve this script, think about adding checks for the dependencies to ensure they are installed before execution.
-Additionally, consider improving the user experience by providing file previews in the selection interface, enhancing usability significantly.
+> Consider improving the suggestions or autocorrect functionality in case the user inputs an invalid option.
+Additionally, you might want to streamline the `fd` command; excessive ignored file types can make it less efficient.